deatrich/doc-with-pandoc-markdown/using-markdown.md

 These code blocks are surrounded by a 'fence' in that they are surrounded by a sequence of 3 or more backticks or tildes.
-All text inside the fence is rendered as-is, without interpretation by the markdown processor.
+All text inside the fence is rendered as-is, without interpretation by the Markdown processor.

 Moreover, the code block can be marked by an attribute that labels the kind of code inside the fence.
 In this guide I use the *console* attribute, as